bluetiger9/SmtpClient-for-Qt/README.md

 ## License

-This project (all files including the demos/examples) is licensed under the GNU GPL version 2.0.
+This project (all files including the demos/examples) is licensed under the GNU LGPL, version 2.1.

 **Copyright (c) 2011 - Tőkés Attila**